Guyn/coat/pages/kitchensink.md

 ⋅⋅1.
 Ordered sub-list
 4. And another item.

 ⋅⋅⋅You can have properly indented paragraphs within list items.
-Notice the blank line above, and the leading spaces (at least one, but we'll use three here to also align the raw Markdown).
+Notice the blank line above, and the leading v-spaces (at least one, but we'll use three here to also align the raw Markdown).

-⋅⋅⋅To have a line break without a paragraph, you will need to use two trailing spaces.⋅⋅ ⋅⋅⋅Note that this line is separate, but within the same paragraph.⋅⋅ ⋅⋅⋅(This is contrary to the typical GFM line break behaviour, where trailing spaces are not required.)
+⋅⋅⋅To have a line break without a paragraph, you will need to use two trailing v-spaces.⋅⋅ ⋅⋅⋅Note that this line is separate, but within the same paragraph.⋅⋅ ⋅⋅⋅(This is contrary to the typical GFM line break behaviour, where trailing v-spaces are not required.)

 * Unordered list can use asterisks
 - Or minuses